 One fundamental drawback of deterministic service is that, by its very nature, it must reserve resources according to a worst case scenario, and hence has limits in its achievable utilization.
-To overcome the utilization limits of deterministic service, statistical multiplexing must be used assuming that worst case scenario will quite rarely occur.
+To overcome the utilization limits of a deterministic service, statistical multiplexing must be used assuming that a worst case scenario will quite rarely occur.
 The worst case scenario is a bit different in our case.
-This might happen when a core interface is configured to support minimum guaranteed bandwidth no matter what edge allocates to accepted connections, and all the connections start sending at their fullest configured rate.
-However, as the number of accepted connections increases, probability that worst case might happen starts diminishing.
-This is shown in Figure 11 where we plot the average of 30 accepted connections from each group where each connection was configured with lower bound capacity at the edge and number of total accepted connections during the 1 hour measurement period was 85 from each group.
-This also confirms our previous analysis in section VI.
+This might happen when a core interface is configured to support the minimum guaranteed bandwidth no matter what the edge allocates to accepted connections, and all the connections start sending at their fullest configured rate.
+However, as the number of accepted connections increases, the probability that the worst case might happen starts diminishing.
+This is shown in Figure 11 where we plot the average of 30 accepted connections from each group where each connection was configured with the lower bound capacity at the edge and the number of total accepted connections during the 1 hour measurement period was 85 from each group.
+This also confirms our previous analysis in section 6.

-Fig. 9.
-Simulation Result 1: Average of 20 connections.
-Total accepted connections 70
+Figure 10: Simulation Result 2: Average of 20 connections, total accepted connections 60 from each group